Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 - ipnsort leads the chart, in contrast to the hot results.
 - Peak throughput for `len <= 20` drops by 5x compared to hot results.

 Another aspect that should be mentioned, is frequency scaling.
-With the exception of the latest generations of Intel and AMD  micro-architectures, Golden Cove and Zen4, previous Intel AVX-512 implementations scaled down the CPU boost frequency when certain AVX-512 instructions were executed [[5](https://travisdowns.github.io/blog/2020/08/19/icl-avx512-freq.html)].
+With the exception of the latest generations of Intel and AMD  micro-architectures, Golden Cove and Zen4, previous Intel AVX-512 implementations scaled down the CPU boost frequency when certain AVX-512 instructions were executed [[7](https://travisdowns.github.io/blog/2020/08/19/icl-avx512-freq.html)].
 This may affect real world usage and performance.
-Another aspect potentially affected by cold code is the micro-op cache, which may introduce additional latency before the longer and more complex AVX-512 instructions can be executed.
+Another aspect potentially affected by cold code is the AVX-512 startup, a phenomenon limited to the arguably poor Skylake AVX-512 implementation.

 The shown cold and hot benchmarks, model the two extremes of the likely range of possible results.